Chemistry

 Faculty

 Barbara A. Balko.
-Associate professor of chemistry, , chair of the Department of Chemistry.
-Physical chemistry.
+Associate professor of chemistry.
+Physical Chemistry.
 PhD 1991 University of California at Berkeley.
 AB 1984 Bryn Mawr College.

 Louis Y. Kuo.
-Professor of chemistry.
-Organometallic/bioorganic chemistry.
+Professor of chemistry and department chair.
+Organometallic/Bioorganic Chemistry.
 PhD 1989 Northwestern University.
 BS 1984 Harvey Mudd College.

 Courses